Call for Participation

 30 min. |

-Collect experiences from all workshop participants regarding the need for human-centered for eliciting explanation content |
+Collect experiences from all workshop participants regarding the need for human-centered explanation content |

 |